korvoj/k8s-distributions-iot-edge/README.md

 # Kubernetes Distributions for the Edge: Serverless Performance Evaluation

-This repository contains complementary data for the paper titled Kubernetes Distributions for the Edge: Serverless Performance Evaluation.
+This repository contains complementary data for the paper titled Kubernetes Distributions for the Edge: Serverless Performance Evaluation (*Kjorveziroski, V., Filiposka, S. Kubernetes distributions for the edge: serverless performance evaluation.
+J Supercomput (2022). https://doi.org/10.1007/s11227-022-04430-6*).

 Both the source code and raw data results are available.